ArchipelagoMW/Archipelago/docs/world api.md

 could also be progress in a research tree, or even something more abstract like a level up.

-Each location has a `name` and an `address` (hereafter referred to as an `id`), is placed in a Region, has access rules, and a classification.
-The name needs to be unique in each game and must not be numeric (must contain least 1 letter or symbol).
-The ID needs to be unique across all games, and is best in the same range as the item IDs.
+Each location has a `name` and an `address` (hereafter referred to as an `id`), is placed in a Region, has access rules, and has a classification.
+The name needs to be unique within each game and must not be numeric (must contain least 1 letter or symbol).
+The ID needs to be unique across all games, and is best kept in the same range as the item IDs.

-World-specific IDs are 1 to 2<sup>53</sup>-1, IDs ≤ 0 are global and reserved.
+World-specific IDs must be in the range 1 to 2<sup>53</sup>-1; IDs ≤ 0 are global and reserved.

 Classification is one of `LocationProgressType.DEFAULT`, `PRIORITY` or `EXCLUDED`.
 The Fill algorithm will force progression items to be placed at priority locations, giving a higher chance of them being